EdgeApp/edge-docs/source/index.html.md

 ```
 Launches an OTP reset timer on the server, which will disable the OTP authentication requirement on the account `username` when timeout expires.
 The expiration timeout is set when OTP is first enabled using [AbcAccount.enableOtp](#enableotp).

 To obtain an otpResetToken, attempt a login into the OTP protected account using loginWithPassword with the correct username/password.
-The login should fail with error.code == ABCConditionCodeInvalidOTP.
+The login should fail with error.name == 'OtpError'.
 The OTP token will be in the error.otpResetToken property of the AbcError object.

 | Param | Type | Description |
 | --- | --- | --- |